ainsleys/derivadex-api-docs/source/includes/main.md

 type | field | description
 ---- | --- | -----------------
-address | traderAddress | Trader's Ethereum address (same as the one that facilitated the deposit) bytes32 | strategyId | Name of the cross-margined strategy this trade belongs to.
-Currently, this is limited to the default `main` strategy, but support for multiple strategies is coming soon! address | currency | ERC-20 token address being withdrawn uint128 | amount | Amount withdrawn (be sure to use the grains format specific to the collateral token being used (e.g. if you wanted to withdraw 1 USDC, you would enter 1000000 since the USDC token contract has 6 decimal places) bytes32 | requestId | An incrementing numeric identifier for this request. bytes | signature | EIP-712 signature
+address_s | traderAddress | Trader's Ethereum address (same as the one that facilitated the deposit) string | strategyId | Name of the cross-margined strategy this trade belongs to.
+Currently, this is limited to the default `main` strategy, but support for multiple strategies is coming soon! address_s | currency | ERC-20 token address being withdrawn decimal | amount | Amount withdrawn (be sure to use the grains format specific to the collateral token being used (e.g. if you wanted to withdraw 1 USDC, you would enter 1000000 since the USDC token contract has 6 decimal places) bytes32_s | requestId | An incrementing numeric identifier for this request. bytes_s | signature | EIP-712 signature

 ## Receipts